jcoglan/restore/README.markdown

     sudo node server.js 80

+## Running the examples

-You'll need to bind `127.0.0.1` to the host `local.dev` for the remoteStorage demo to work correctly.
+This repository contains examples using the `stable` and `master` branches of remoteStorage.js.
+You'll need to bind `127.0.0.1` to the host `local.dev` for the demo to work correctly.

+Run the example server on port 80:

+    sudo node example/server.js 80

 Create a user: